Year of entry 2024

 You'll be assessed through a variety of methods, including coursework, exams and practical exercise.
 There is a general progression towards more independent project work in your final year, through which you’ll apply the skills and understanding that you have developed throughout the course.

 A-level: ABB including two from Biology, Business Studies, Chemistry, Economics, English, Environmental Studies, Geography, Geology, History, Law, Mathematics, Physics, Politics, Psychology, Sociology.

 Where an A-Level Science subject is taken, we require a pass in the practical science element, alongside the achievement of the A-Level at the stated grade.

 Excludes A-Level General Studies or Critical Thinking.

-GCSE: English and Mathematics at grade C (4) or above, or an appropriate English language and Mathematics qualification.
+GCSE: English and Mathematics at grade 4 (C) or above, or an appropriate English language or Mathematics qualification.
 We will accept Level 2 Functional Skills English in lieu of GCSE English.

 Extended Project Qualification (EPQ): We recognise the value of this qualification and the effort and skills required to undertake it, where an applicant is taking the EPQ this may attract an alternative offer in addition to the standard offer.
 The EPQ taken with A-Levels, for example, could be BBB with an A in the EPQ.

 Pass 60 credits overall with 45 credits at Level 3, 30 credits with Distinction and the remaining 15 credits with Merit or above.

 DDM in National Extended Diploma/3 National Extended Certificates in two relevant subjects.
 We will accept a combination of BTECs and A-Levels.
 Please contact the School's Undergraduate Admissions Team for more information.